jessicalumian/jessicalumian.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: NIH CFDE
 description: another without an image
 img:
 importance: 3
-category: fun
+category: development
 ---

+this will be about the CFDE maybe. skills I gained?

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.